fiskhest/sxhkd-helper-menu/README.md

 # super alt Escape - Quit bspwm
 #+END_EXAMPLE

-Additionally, ={}= can be used to denote lists mapping multiple segments of documentation to multiple hotkey segments at once
+Additionally, ={}= can be used to unpack keychains mapping multiple segments of description to keybind and action.

 #+BEGIN_EXAMPLE
 # Example of segmented documentation